How to Fix Instagram Error “An Unknown Network Error Has Occurred”

 - Enable Automatic Date and Time.

-Now, check the app, if you are getting the same error, also try the below steps.
+Now, check the app.
+If you are getting the same error, also try the steps below.

 - Set the device to manual and set the year to 4 years in the future, then open the app.